-Crisp breezes, falling leaves, first flurries — a seasonal change is in the air!
+Crisp breezes, falling leaves, the first flurries — a seasonal change is in the air!
 The cooler weather may have you gearing up to sip warm cider on your new home’s front porch.
-Or perhaps the kids are dreaming of building the biggest snowman on your new front lawn.
+Or perhaps the kids are dreaming of building the world’s biggest snowman on your new front lawn.
 The truth is: You’re obsessed with your new home fall-winter curb appeal.

 Creating new home fall-winter curb appeal: Spruce up your landscaping

 We all know that a majority of plants start to lose their leaves in the fall and winter.
 What you may not know is how your particular trees, shrubs, and groundcover are going to change as the cold sets in.
 If you’re unsure about a certain plant and how it will behave in the coming months, you may want to consult with local experts.

 Missy Cady-Kampmeyer, a top real estate agent in the single-family home market, often relies on the expertise of a professional landscape architect when advising her clients about curb appeal.
 Landscape architects have extensive knowledge of the height, color, and hardiness of plants in your climate zone.
 A designer will create a specific plan for your space for between $50 and $150 per hour.

 If you want to tackle the project yourself but need some help getting started, often a plant specialist at your greenhouse or garden shop can identify your trees and shrubs based on photos on your phone.
 They can help predict what each plant will do and recommend plants based on your desires.
 Sometimes this service is free; some shops may charge a small fee.
 Botanic garden members can also typically consult with gardeners or take landscaping classes that are very specific to their areas.